ibm-cloud-docs/sap-powervs/overview-overview.md

 ## Variation - SAP S/4HANA or BW/4HANA
 {: #overview-sap-s4hana-bw4hana}

-SAP S/4HANA or BW/4HANA' variation of 'Power Virtual Server for SAP HANA' creates a basic and expandable SAP system landscape builds on the foundation of [{{site.data.keyword.powerSysFull}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture.
+SAP S/4HANA or BW/4HANA' variation of '{{site.data.keyword.powerSysFull}} for SAP HANA' creates a basic and expandable SAP system landscape builds on the foundation of [{{site.data.keyword.powerSysFull}}  with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture.
 PowerVS instances for SAP HANA, SAP NetWeaver and optionally for shared SAP files are deployed and preconfigured for SAP installation.

 **S/4HANA or BW/4HANA solution is installed based on selected version.**
-Services such as DNS, NTP and NFS running in VPC and provided by 'Power Virtual Server with VPC landing zone' are leveraged.
+Services such as DNS, NTP and NFS running in VPC and provided by '{{site.data.keyword.powerSysFull}} with VPC landing zone' are leveraged.

 Transit gateway provide the network bridge between the IBM Power infrastructure and the IBM VPC and public internet.
-The resulting SAP landscape leverages the services such as Activity Tracker, Cloud Object Storage, Key Management and the network connectivity configuration provided by 'Power Virtual Server with VPC landing zone'.
+The resulting SAP landscape leverages the services such as Activity Tracker, Cloud Object Storage, Key Management and the network connectivity configuration provided by '{{site.data.keyword.powerSysFull}} with VPC landing zone'.

 ### Summary Outcome
 {: #overview-sap-s4hana-bw4hana-summary-outcome}